popolo-project/popolo-spec/specs/person.md

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>

-Although [`foaf:nick`](http://xmlns.com/foaf/spec/#term_nick) can represent alternate names, it usually represents abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames. vCard 4.0 can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
-The Person Core Vocabulary uses `dcterms:alternative`.
-No standard has a property for former names, however.
-This data specification may therefore propose a new term for both alternate and former names.
-The RDF definition is not yet available, however.
+With respect to the choice of terms, the Person Core Vocabulary uses `dcterms:alternative` for alternate names; vCard 4.0 instead can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred. `foaf:nick` usually represents abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames, and is therefore used for identifiers.

 <table>
   <caption>Definitions and mappings of classes and properties</caption>